-- Propose an inclusive research design. - Address issues of race, ethnicity, gender, and other potential disparities in data sources, research methods, and outcomes. - Propose a multi-disciplinary research team. - Ensure rigorous measurement of implementation fidelity. - Allocate ample resources for translation and dissemination of research findings.
+- Propose an inclusive research design. - Propose a multi-disciplinary research team. - Ensure rigorous measurement of implementation fidelity. - Allocate ample resources for translation and dissemination of research findings.

 To be successful, an application must also achieve two objectives.
 First, it must propose rigorous research that develops needed knowledge or tools to address the major challenges of safety and justice in the United States.
 Second and equally important, an application must demonstrate that resulting products have a potential to address those challenges - either directly through policy and practice improvements or indirectly by advancing the body of knowledge.